Three locations across Auckland: 24 Green Lane East, Remuera; Quay West Building, 8 Albert Street, CBD; Franklin Seddon Medical Building, Pukekohe

 Lipodermatosclerosis

 Lipodermatosclerosis is a chronic inflammatory condition which is caused by poor vein function.
 It is common, affecting middle-aged and older people.
 It is more common in women and is associated with immobility and being overweight.
 It presents with pain, itching, aching and a feeling of heaviness or swelling in the lower legs.
-And it can commonly mimic cellulitis.
-In the acute phase signs may be localised to one legion, but in many cases it’s more widespread.
+It can commonly mimic cellulitis.
+In the acute phase, signs may be localised to one region, but in many cases it is more widespread.
 It is mostly located on the midline of the shin area.

 Swelling in the legs, Oedema